Mass media in Afghanistan: Media history

 Some government officials have used their positions to maintain their own communications facilities, as national and local governments own or control several dozen newspapers and many electronic media outlets.
 A 2004 media law prohibits censorship, but requires registration of periodicals with the Ministry of Information and Culture; in 2005 some 250 periodicals were registered.
 International organizations have been training new journalists since the fall of the Taliban.
 However, due to instability in Afghanistan, journalists have been as highly targeted as soldiers, as shown by instances of kidnapping and death threats.
 An NGO named Nai (meaning flute, an important symbolic instrument for broadcasting) tracks violence against journalists with its Media Watch Data.
 More than 100 journalists also protested a raid on a private TV station which drew concern of further government interference in reporting.

 One of Afghanistan's largest independent news agencies is Pajhwok Afghan News, which was founded in 2004 by Afghan journalists who worked with the Institute for War and Peace Reporting.
 It has reporters in nearly every province, and publishes stories online in English, Dari and Pashto.
 Bakhtar News Agency, another wire service, is run by the Afghan government.
 Khaama Press was established by an Afghan journalist Khushnood Nabizada in 2010 with an aim to report stories in English.
 It later started to publish contents in Persian and Pashto in addition to English.

 Although many fewer Afghan women than men work as journalists, female Afghan reporters and editors are increasingly making their voices heard not just on traditionally "feminine" topics like education and health, but on larger issues affecting Afghanistan, such as the tension between tradition and modernity.
 Shukria Barakzai founded the weekly bilingual Women's Voice to campaign for women's rights.
 She was elected to the House of the People (or Wolesi Jirga, the lower house of the National Assembly of Afghanistan), and speaks up for hopes that a better and freer press will lead to strong democracy and civil society.
 One of the most high-profile government attacks on press freedom occurred in 2008 when presenter Mohammad Nasir Fayyaz of Ariana Television Network was arrested for criticizing members of the cabinet.
 He was later released without charge.
 During the Afghan presidential election, 2009 there were some reports of attacks on press freedom.
 On April 30, 2018, nine journalists lost their lives in an insurgent bombing in Kabul, the deadliest incident against journalists since 2001.
 By the end of the year a total of 14 journalists and media workers were killed in Afghanistan.
 In 2020, journalist Zahra Joya founded Rukhshana Media, the country's first feminist news agency.
-Most female Afghan journalists were forced to leave their jobs after the takeover.
+Most female Afghan journalists were forced to leave their jobs and country after the takeover.
+In 2022, Afghan journalists founded The Afghan Times, first Afghan media in exile.